The Chancellor of the Exchequer was asked—

 I have asked Ministers multiple times why it is that we have not yet seen a specific package of support for the aviation industry, and I have received general answers about general measures that are clearly not working, with easyJet already consulting on 4,500 job losses.
 Thousands of jobs in Luton and its council are reliant on income from Luton airport.
 If the Governments of France and Germany are protecting their aviation workers, why are this Government not doing the same?

-We continue to work closely with the sector and are willing to consider the situation of individual firms, providing that all other Government schemes have been explored and all commercial options exhausted, including raising capital from existing investors.
+We continue to work closely with the sector and are willing to consider the situation of individual firms, provided that all other Government schemes have been explored and all commercial options exhausted, including raising capital from existing investors.

 Covid-19: Charity Sector

-Alongside unprecedented support for individuals and businesses in the light of the covid-19 outbreak, the Government have announced a £750 million support package for charities, £360 million of which will be allocated directly to charities providing essential services and £200 million will go to local charities through the National Lottery Community Fund.
+Alongside unprecedented support for individuals and businesses in the light of the covid-19 outbreak, the Government have announced a £750 million support package for charities, £360 million of which will be allocated directly to charities providing essential services and £200 million of which will go to local charities through the National Lottery Community Fund.

 My hon.
 Friend is right to highlight the extraordinary innovations of charities in Stoke-on-Trent and across the country.
 We have seen innovation and adaptation right across the economy, made possible in part by the unprecedented level of support that we have been referring to during this session.
 As of the end of last week, £230 million had been disbursed from the Government’s charity support fund.